Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 In some ways, people will put off seeing a naturopath because, deep down, they know what they’ve been doing has been wrong.
 I’m talking about things like not exercising since 1983 and secretly eating a packet of TimTams every night after dinner.

-They know that they’re going to have to change their ways, and perhaps their relationship with food and exercise will have to have some adjustments.
+They know that they will have to change their ways, and perhaps their relationship with food and exercise will need to be adjusted.

-And I get that; it makes sense that it’s hard to see someone and honestly and openly talk with them about some of the adult decisions you’ve been making and how they have influenced your wellbeing.
+I get that; it makes sense that it’s difficult to speak to a practitioner and honestly and openly discuss some of the adult decisions you’ve been making and how they have influenced your well-being.

-So, if you fit into this group of people who know that they need to make some changes to your life to get on top of your health issues, then it makes sense that you want to put it off until the last minute.
+So, if you belong to this group of people who know that they need to make some changes to their lives to manage their health issues, it makes sense that they would put it off until the last minute.

 And you and I both know that the longer you leave it, the harder it will be to turn that ship around.